 The ability of S. salivarius K12 to affect physiological response and natural defenses provides assurances that the host accepts the modulations and fosters an environment for cellular and overall health.
 Furthermore, it protects tissue against damage from other immunostimulatory cells and products.

-TheraBreath Probiotics contain over 500 million cultures of K12 probiotics bacteria, which attack bad bacteria present in the mouth.
-Within 7days, the gum's Aktiv-K12 bacteria take root and defend the oral cavity from bacterial damage.
+TheraBreath Probiotics contain over 1 billion cultures of K12 probiotics bacteria, which attack bad bacteria present in the mouth.
+Within 7 days, the gum's Aktiv-K12 bacteria take root and defend the oral cavity from bacterial damage.
 One treatment per month helps the patient maintain a healthy flora balance in the oral cavity.

 S. salivarius M18 produces bacteria that prevent cavities and breaks-up dental plaque in the oral cavity.
 The BLIS M 18 bacteria derive from a specific S. Salivarius strain — Streptococcus salivarius.
 About two percent of the global populace (people who rarely experience plaque or tooth decay) has the Streptococcus salivarius necessary to make the M18 peptides.